OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/adep.md

 The `ll-pica adep` command is used to add package dependencies to the `linglong.yaml` file.

-View the help information for the `ll-cli adep` command:
+View the help information for the `ll-pica adep` command:

 ```bash
 ll-pica adep --help